6 Common Air Conditioner Smells Answered and How to Solve the Issue

 How to Fix It

-Inspect your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t solve the issue, call Temperature Doctors Heating & Cooling, Inc at (815)914-6197.
+Examine your filter first.
+If you haven’t changed it within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t solve the smell, call Temperature Doctors Heating & Cooling at (815) 914-6197.

 5. Air Conditioner Smells Like Burning Plastic